Saturday, November 29, 2014

 When Nicolaus Copernicus (1473-1523) in his treatise De revolutionibus orbium coelestium showed that the Sun, rather than the Earth, was the center of the then known universe, he shook the prevailing values of his community.

-When Alfred Russel Wallace (1823-1913) and Charles Darwin (1809-1882) introduced the theory of evolution through natural and sexual selection in 1859, they received harsh criticism, including personal attacks, from their colleagues.
+When Alfred Russel Wallace (1823-1913) and Charles Darwin (1809-1882) introduced the theory of evolution by natural and sexual selection in 1859, they received harsh criticism, including personal attacks, from their colleagues.

 Although the idea of evolution was not new, it had been discussed for a couple of generations and Alexander Bain (1818-1903) had proposed something he calls “blind variation and selective retention”, which in many ways overlapped with the theory of evolution, Darwin was mocked.